From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 The bigger picture

 I think what's happening is a genuine shift in what it means to be a software engineer.
-Not the "developers will be replaced" narrative — that's lazy and wrong.
-More like: the job is moving up the abstraction ladder.
+Not the "developers will be replaced" narrative, that misses the point.
+The job is moving up the abstraction ladder, like it always has.

 We went from assembly to C to Ruby.
-Each step didn't eliminate programmers — it made them more productive and let them focus on higher-level problems.
-AI-directed development is another step on that ladder.
-Instead of writing the implementation, I write the specification.
-Instead of debugging syntax, I debug architecture.
-Instead of being a coder, I'm a technical director who happens to work with an AI pair.
+Each step made programmers more productive and let them focus on higher-level problems.
+AI-directed development is another step.
+I write specifications now, not implementations.
+I review architecture decisions instead of debugging syntax errors.
+The work got more interesting.

-For senior engineers especially, this is liberating.
-All those years of accumulated knowledge about system design, failure modes, scalability patterns, and domain modeling — they become more valuable, not less.
-You need them to direct the AI effectively.
-Junior engineers writing CRUD?
-AI can do that.
-Senior engineers who know why the CRUD should be structured a certain way?
-That's irreplaceable, and now they can apply that knowledge at 10x the speed.
+For senior engineers especially, this is good news.
+All those years of accumulated knowledge about system design, failure modes, scalability patterns, and domain modeling become more valuable, not less.
+You need deep understanding to direct an AI effectively.
+AI can write CRUD.
+Knowing why the CRUD should be structured a certain way, how it fits into the larger system, what will break at scale, that's what matters now, and you can apply that judgment much faster.